 Champ at 3 years old with a 9 month old female puppy

 A little about our Saint Berdoodles (SBDs)

 The St. Berdoodle is a hybrid of the Saint Bernard and Standard Poodle.
 We are proud owners of our own St. Berdoodles ~ Champion Giant's Pawsway ("Champ") and Giant's Pawsway's Tessa ("Tessa").
 We truly believe that the St. Berdoodle is the ideal family dog for those that love BIG dogs and prefer a low/no shedding coat.
 They are categorized F1 by the hybrid standards.
-(50% Saint Bernard & 50% Standard Poodle) Their pups will be F2 hybrids.
-As you can see they come in a variety of colors!
+(50% Saint Bernard & 50% Standard Poodle) Their pups will be F2 hybrids like the litter below.

 130 pounds of love <3